bengrunfeld/react-d3-integration/README.md

-# React Redux Express Starter App
+# React D3 Integration

-Use as a basic app to
+Integrates D3 and React seamlessly using declarative JSX elements instead of D3 to manipulate the DOM

 ## Installation